Predicting Global HRTFs From Scanned Head Geometry Using Deep Learning and Compact Representations: Deep learning design and implementation

 For the temporal domain, the HRTF onset features are mostly affected by the listeners' macro-scale dimensions such as head height/width and shoulder width~\cite{xie2013head}.
-Therefore, the network for onset prediction is designed similarly to the magnitude prediction one in figure~\ref{fig:NN_diagram}.
-The only difference is on the input side, where it excludes the ear mesh SCH coefficients and the frequency condition, only taking the head and torso's measurements ($x_1$ through $x_{17}$ in the HUTUBS anthropometric measures\cite{fabian2019hutubs}) and ear side as input.
+Therefore, the network for onset prediction is designed similarly to the magnitude prediction one in \cref{fig:NN_diagram}.
+The only difference is on the input side, where it excludes the ear mesh SCH coefficients and the frequency condition, only taking the head and torso's measurements ($x_1$ through $x_{17}$ included in the HUTUBS anthropometric measures\cite{brinkmann2019hutubs}) and ear side as input.
 The output SH coefficients are computed from the onset values in this case.

-We implemented our deep learning method using PyTorch.
+We implemente our deep learning method using PyTorch.
 For training the deep learning network, we adopt the Adam optimizer.
-The batch size is set to 1024 and we train for 1000 epochs for each training-evaluation trial.
+We set the batch size to 1024 and train for 1000 epochs for each training-evaluation trial.
 We select the model with the lowest validation loss for evaluation.

-In our experimental setup, the HRTF magnitudes are processed using a dB scale to take account of the perceptual considerations described in Section~\ref{ssec: compact_glob_hrtf}.
+In our experimental setup, the HRTF magnitudes are processed using a dB scale to account of the perceptual considerations described in Section~\ref{ssec: compact_glob_hrtf}.
 Instead of directly predicting HRTF, we predict the SH coefficients $\hat{\boldsymbol{c}}$.
 Hence, we multiply the SH basis values $\boldsymbol{Y}$ with the coefficients $\boldsymbol{c}$ to compute the predicted HRTF according to Eq.~\eqref{eq: linear_eqn1}.